martijnburgers/Funkshun/README.md

 Goals
 -----

-In every project the question should arise: how are we going to deal with functional errors, warnings and thrown exceptions.
+In every project the question should arise: how are we going to deal with functional errors, warnings and thrown exceptions?
 For this, your project should have a convention which must apply for all writen sofware.
 A solution could be to throw exceptions for functional errors, provide output parameters or even worse return a string with the error message.
 Now for all this kind of, let's be honest, simple problems
 Funkshun provides a more simple solution.